Elevation Unraveled: Your Complete Estes Park Altitude Guide - Zaca

 These high altitude environments present a series of challenges including cold temperatures, intense sun, and reduced oxygen.
 Whether you get altitude sickness in Estes Park will depend on you.
 Some people have no symptoms at all while others are overwhelmed by the negative effects of elevation.

 The most common symptoms of altitude sickness are headache, nausea, sleeping issues, fatigue, dizziness, and loss of appetite.
 If you begin to feel these symptoms while visiting the park, it is important to look at the steps to help below.
-The best way to avoid altitude sickness while visiting the park is be preventative.
+The best way to avoid altitude sickness while visiting the park is to be preventative.

 3 Steps To Prevent Altitude Sickness in Estes Park